unicef/giga-documentation/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for contributing to Giga_NFT_2.0!
+Thanks for contributing to Giga!
 Please fill out the sections below to help us review your pull request.
 -->